ValksGodotTools/GodotModulesCSharp-Old/README.md

 // Utils
 var someValue = 24f;
 someValue.Remap(0, 100, -40, 80); //remap someValue from range 0-100 to range -40-80

+// Encryption (this is not meant to be secure, it's just another annoyance to add to make mischief slightly harder) var encryptedPassword = EncryptionHelper.Encrypt("epicPa55w0rd");
+var password = EncryptionHelper.Decrypt(encryptedPassword);
 ```

 ## Contributing